 Note to editor – change the following paragraphs in 26.3.9.10 HE-LTF

+In the UL MUMIMO transmission not using single stream pilots, the generation of the HE-LTF sequence per frequency segment is to mask the non-zero elements in the common HE-LTF sequence repeatedly by a distinct orthogonal code as defined by equation 26-xx.

+(26-xx)

+Where is the k-th element of the common HE-LTF sequence generated by the one of the equations from (26-39) to (26-57) depends on the bandwidth and the HE-LTF mode.
+For user u of any UL MU-MIMO frequency allocation, the orthogonal code is defined by (26-yy).

+(26-yy)

+Where is the i-th repetition of the u-th row of the P8which is defined in Equation (22-46). is the number of non-zero elements in the common HE-LTF. is the first M elements of the u-th row of the P8 .
+It means if is not a multiple of 8, the remaining M non-zero elements of the common HE-LTF sequence are masked by the first M elements of the orthogonal code.

-The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, HE trigger-based PPDU using single stream pilots is shown in Figure 26-26 where (#6556) is given by Equation (26-58).
+The generation of the time domain HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, HE trigger-based PPDU is shown in Figure 26-26 where (#6556) is given by Equation (26-58).

-Figure 26-26– Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, and HE trigger-based PPDU using single stream pilots
+Figure 26-26– Generation of HE-LTF symbols per frequency segment in an HE SU PPDU, HE MU PPDU, HE extended range SU PPDU, and HE trigger-based PPDU

+(Here omit the description for the generation of time domain symbol of 1x HE-LTF and 2x HE-LTF in TGax D 0.4)

 is given by Equation (26-58).